tutao/tutanota/doc/BUILDING.md

 ### Build:

 1. Build packages: `npm run build-packages`
-2. Run `node dist --custom-desktop-release`.
+2. Run `node desktop --custom-desktop-release`.

 The client for your platform will be in `build/desktop/`.
 Note that you can add `--unpacked` to the build command to skip the packaging of the installer.
 This will yield a directory containing the client that can be run without